Welcome to the

 For more, see About the project, Our work, and the Team.
 We also have a Substack blog.

-Latest news - Drafter-friendly logic mapping tool - See this demonstration video and interactive example for how a legislative drafter can put a draft provision into the interactive, free, web-based (no downloading needed) visualiser that our Singapore colleagues built for us.
-For more on this see our slides for RaC Guild Sept 2025 (or here), & our Substack post (& earlier report).
+Drafter-friendly logic mapping tool - See our slides for CALC Belfast 2025, this demonstration video and interactive example and instructions for how a legislative drafter can put a draft provision into the interactive, free, web-based (no downloading needed) visualiser that our Singapore colleagues built for us.

-• The video shows how a legislative drafter can produce an if-then version of a draft provision, which can be automatically converted into L4 to produce a flowchart-like logical map that a reader can interact with to guide them through the legislation.
+- The slides and video show how a legislative drafter can produce an if-then version of a draft provision, which can be automatically converted into L4 to produce a flowchart-like logical map that a reader can interact with to guide them through the legislation.
 This limited use of L4 is a way in which legislative drafters, with no technical knowledge (just the grammar, logic and paragraphing that they use every day), can produce working code that they and their policy officers could use to check drafts.
 That helps drafters to picture the potential benefits of using a fuller system - elsewhere on the same site you can see examples of L4 being used more fully, including for Jersey’s Charities Law.